New reduction rules for the tree bisection and reconnection distance

 \item[1.2.]
 Suppose that $F$ does not contain any bypass components with respect to $C$.
 We now look at the number of inside-outside components with respect to $C$.
 If there are 0 inside-outside components, then by Observation \ref{obs:useful}(d) all $B \in J$ have the property $B \subseteq C$.
 We remove all the $\geq 2$ components in $J$, and replace them with $C$, yielding a valid agreement forest with strictly fewer components than $F$, and thus a contradiction.
 If there are exactly 2 inside-outside components $B_1, B_2$, then we do the following to $F$: remove $B_1$ \fuchsia{and} $B_2$, discard any components $B_i$ such that $B_i \subseteq C$ and then finally add the single component $B_1 \cup B_2 \cup C$.
 This yields a smaller agreement forest and thus also a contradiction.

-The only subcase that remains is that there is exactly one inside-outside component $B_1 \in J$. \begin{enumerate} \item[1.2.1.]
+The only subcase that remains is that there is exactly one inside-outside component $B_1 \in J$.
+We will illustrate this subcase with a number of additional figures.

+\begin{enumerate} \item[1.2.1.]
 Suppose \fuchsia{that} $|B_1 \cap C| \geq 2$.
 Observe that if $B_1$ straddles $C$ in at least one of $T$ and $T'$, then (i) the taxa in $C \setminus B_1$ are all singleton components in $F$ and (ii) $B_1$ actually straddles $C$ in \emph{both} $T$ and $T'$ (because $B_1 \cap C$ is not pendant in $B_1$).
+This situation is illustrated in Figure \ref{fig:1pt2pt1}(i).
 We remove $B_1$, discard all the singleton components $\{x\}$ such that $x \in C \setminus B_1$, then add the component $B_1 \cup C$.